HearthstoneCardArts/HearthstoneCardArts.github.io/README.md

 # FAQ 💡
-If you have a question or feature request that is not listed here, feel free to [Open new issue](https://github.com/HearthstoneCardArts/HearthstoneCardArts.github.io/issues/new)
+If you have a question, feature request or fix that is not listed here, feel free to [Open new issue](https://github.com/HearthstoneCardArts/HearthstoneCardArts.github.io/issues/new)

-Q: When I search for the card it opens the art in low resolution<br>
+Q: When I search for the card it opens the art in low resolution!<br>
-A: Use *Open in new tab* for full resolution view
+A: Use *Open in new tab* for full resolution view.
-<br><br>
-Q: I want to search using my native language and it's not English 😒<br>
-A: I'm planning to add multiple language search in the near future (hopefully)
 <br><br>
 Q: What does the `HERO` or any other text below the card mean?<br>
 A: These are unique prefixes meant to identify arts across multiple expansions.